Reviewing Cboe Global Markets (CBOE) & Its Competitors

 |2.41

-Cboe Global Markets presently has a consensus price target of $99.00, indicating a potential upside of 10.54%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 2.25%.
-Given Cboe Global Markets’ higher possible upside, equities analysts plainly believe Cboe Global Markets is more favorable than its rivals.
+Cboe Global Markets currently has a consensus target price of $99.00, suggesting a potential upside of 7.45%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 1.97%.
+Given Cboe Global Markets’ higher probable upside, analysts clearly believe Cboe Global Markets is more favorable than its competitors.

-80.3% of Cboe Global Markets shares are owned by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
-0.6% of Cboe Global Markets shares are owned by company insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
-Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock is poised for long-term growth.
+80.3% of Cboe Global Markets shares are held by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
+0.6% of Cboe Global Markets shares are held by insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

 Profitability